 - Docs at WO/Droitwich

 Post-war period – Worked as a taxi driver in Manchester and for Monk Brothers (builders) on road construction.
-Walked out of the latter job when he was ‘told off’ for breaking open a padlock so that the workers could get their tools when the foreman had failed to turn up for work.
+Walked out of the latter job when he was ‘told off’ for breaking open a padlock so that the workers could get their tools when the foreman who had the keys had failed to turn up for work.
 Also worked in the Burlington shoe factory in Burghley Street, Kettering, Northamptonshire.

 6th July 1932 – Eloped and married Ellen McLoughlin in the Roman Catholic Church of Ferrybank in the parish of Slieverue, County Kilkenny.
 Both ages are given as ‘Full’.
 James’ residence given as Rockshire, Ferrybank and occupation is ‘Motor Driver’.
 Ellen’s residence is Louisburg, Co.
 Mayo.
-Witnessed by Martin McGrath and Maureen Fitzgerald.
+Witnessed by Martin McGrath and Maureen Fitzgerald (both also residents at Ferrybank).
 They had met in Mayo while James was working as a chauffeur to the local doctor, Dr Heneghan.

 25th April 1933 – First son, James Christopher, born.
 Was living at 109 Gracedieu Road, Waterford, County Waterford, Ireland.
 Occupation given as ‘Chauffeur’.